ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

   - [ ] The GitHub repository contains evidence of regular commits through the spring semester

+### Internal Review Board (IRB) Proposals

+Should a project require IRB approval for use of human subjects research, students are responsible for having a first draft of the IRB proposal application completed by `1 November 2021`.
+Students should submit this proposal draft to their First Reader by this date.

 ## Required Materials

 ### Course Textbooks